The completion numbers of Hamiltonicity and pancyclicity in random graphs: Introduction

-Our first main result in this paper extends this result in two ways, first by extending the range of edge probabilities $p$ for which this approximation holds, and second by replacing $\varepsilon$ with a calculable function of $n$ and $p$.
+Our first main result in this paper extends this last result in two ways, first by extending the range of edge probabilities $p$ for which this approximation holds, and second by replacing the error term $\varepsilon$ with an $o(1)$ error term, and the estimation $\frac{1}{2}ce^{-c}$ with a more accurate function $f(d)$ of $d \coloneqq np$.

+Unfortunately, we are not able to derive a close form for the function $f(d)$.
+Instead, in the proof of Theorem \ref{thm:main1}, we implicitly give an algorithm that calculates $f(d)$ within arbitrary accuracy by expressing it as a sum of terms of the form $c_{ij}d^ie^{-jd}$ with $\sum_{j\geq k}\sum_{i\geq 0}c_{ij}d^ie^{-jd} \leq 0.8^k$, for $k\geq 1$.
+The terms $c_{ij}d^ie^{-jd}$ will correspond to weighted sums of rooted subgraph counts.
+In Theorem \ref{thm:main1}, stated below, we give the first such few terms.